SHAR-PEI RECURRENT FEVER SYNDROME

 The characteristic skin wrinkles that make the Shar pei what it is are caused by the excessive production of hyaluronan.
 Hyaluronan is a structural protein in everyone’s skin but a mutation in the Shar pei leads to multiple copies of the genes regulating production of hyaluronan.
 The result is a whole lot of extra hyaluronan puffing up the skin.

 All Shar pei have this mutation; without this mutation the dog cannot really be a Shar pei but not all Shar peis have this mutation in the same way.
 Some have a mutation that leads to variable qualities of hyaluronan.
 In other words, not all the hyaluronan produced is of a healthy quality.
-Poor quality hyaluronin creates inflammation.
-This unhealthy type of mutation is often called the “meatmouth” mutation.
+Poor quality hyaluronan breaks down rapidly in a process that generates inflammation which, in turn, creates fever and damages organs.
+The mutation that creates all this poor quality hyaluranan is often called the “meatmouth” mutation.

 The “meat mouth” (on the left) Shar pei has a puffy muzzle